e-mission/e-mission-phone-native/android/README.md

         Caused by: java.lang.OutOfMemoryError: Failed to allocate a 92160012 byte allocation with 4194304 free bytes and 53MB until OOM at dalvik.system.VMRuntime.newNonMovableArray(Native Method)

+  If you are getting a compile error in which R can not be resolved it may be because you have an updated version of the android SDK.

+  To check if this is the case:

+    1. Open up tools/Android/SDKManager.

+    2. Check the version number of "SDK Platform"

+    3. Open build.gradle in project:app

+    4. Adjust the "compile SDK version" and "target SDK version to be the version number you found in step 2"

+    5. Clean project

+    6. Sync project with gradle file